Flanigan’s Enterprises (NYSEAMERICAN:BDL) Receives New Coverage from Analysts at StockNews.com

-StockNews.com started coverage on shares of Flanigan’s Enterprises (NYSEAMERICAN:BDL – Free Report) in a report issued on Saturday morning.
+StockNews.com assumed coverage on shares of Flanigan’s Enterprises (NYSEAMERICAN:BDL – Free Report) in a research note released on Friday.
 The firm issued a hold rating on the stock.

-Separately, TheStreet lowered shares of Flanigan’s Enterprises from a b- rating to a c rating in a research note on Monday, January 8th.
+Separately, TheStreet downgraded Flanigan’s Enterprises from a b- rating to a c rating in a research note on Monday, January 8th.

-Flanigan’s Enterprises (NYSEAMERICAN:BDL – Get Free Report) last announced its quarterly earnings data on Wednesday, February 14th.
-The company reported $0.06 earnings per share (EPS) for the quarter.
-The firm had revenue of $45.14 million for the quarter.
-Flanigan’s Enterprises had a net margin of 1.96% and a return on equity of 4.65%.
+Flanigan’s Enterprises (NYSEAMERICAN:BDL – Get Free Report) last posted its quarterly earnings results on Wednesday, February 14th.
+The company reported $0.06 earnings per share for the quarter.
+The company had revenue of $45.14 million during the quarter.
+Flanigan’s Enterprises had a return on equity of 4.65% and a net margin of 1.96%.

 About Flanigan’s Enterprises